tylerm007/model_migration_service/README.md

 ```

 ## Run
-point to you LAC repository home and  and select the project name from the list of 'apis'.
+Point to you LAC repository home and  and select the project name from the list of 'apis'.
 The optional sections will only print the directory named.
 ```
 $python3 reposreader.py --help
 Generate a report of an existing CA Live API Creator Repository